 Deciding to enter a rehab program isn’t easy because it’s a long process with several steps.
 It’s a brave and courageous choice.
 For this reason, you need to give your dad the right kind of support.

-Use encouraging and loving statements to boost his confidence about becoming sober.
+Use encouraging and loving statements to boost his confidence in becoming sober.
 Look at different programs together and offer to go to 12-step program meetings and therapy with him.

 How to Help Yourself